-In the 1910s, the New York State Department found that police had wiretapped entire hotels without warrant.
-The department claimed it did not violate Fourth Amendment rights, on the grounds that the amendment only covers tangible communications, such as mail, and that it only breached those rights where placing of taps involved trespassing.
-(That restriction was no block to enforcement, as officials could tap a telephone company's switching station.)
+In the 1910s, the New York State Department of Justice found that police had wiretapped hotels without warrants.
+The department claimed this wiretapping didn't violate Fourth Amendment protection from unreasonable searches and seizures by the government on the grounds that the amendment only covers tangible communications, such as mail, and that it only breached those rights when the placing of taps involved trespassing.
+That restriction didn't block enforcement because law enforcement could place a tap in a telephone company's switching central office.

-The exemption of intangibles from the fourth amendment was upheld with the conviction of Roy Olmstead -- a former prohibition police officer turned multimillionaire bootlegger -- in 1925.
-However, the case had gone to the ninth circuit court of appeals.
-Justice Frank H. Rudkin strongly fought for the requirement of a warrant for wiretapping, claiming the distinction between written messages and telephone was tenuous and that letter, telephone and telegraph were equally sealed from the general public and deserved the same protections.
+The exemption of intangibles from the Fourth Amendment was upheld with the conviction of Roy Olmstead -- a former prohibition police officer turned multimillionaire bootlegger -- in 1925.
+However, the case subsequently went to the Ninth Circuit Court of Appeals.
+There, Justice Frank H. Rudkin unsuccessfully fought for the requirement of a warrant for wiretapping, claiming the distinction between written messages and telephone was tenuous and that letter, telephone and telegraph were equally sealed from the public and deserved the same protections.

 The case was appealed to the U.S. Supreme Court in 1928.
 The Court found in a 5-to-4 decision that the constitutional rights of a wiretapping target hadn't been violated.
 In his dissent, Justice Louis Brandeis contested the allowance of wiretaps without a warrant, stating that the Fourth Amendment isn't about defining physical space but the rights of the individual.

 The debate continued until 1968 when the Crime Control and Safe Streets Act mandated probable cause for individual warrants and the requirement that the monitored party be notified after the conclusion of the investigation.